 The flow is to be a steady rate through the meter.

 Properties reliant on the water supply in the ‘restricted flow areas must consider the separate provision of fire-fighting capacity as this is not provided by this restriction.
-Note: Refer to the District Plan regarding compliance with Fire Service provisions.
+Note: Refer to Council regarding compliance with Fire Service provisions.

 Alteration to existing infrastructure

 The connection of new developments may require upgrading or extending the existing water network and must maintain the minimum level of service for the existing infrastructure.
-Alteration to the existing water network to achieve the required level of service and standards for development outside of the on-demand water supply areas, the water supply area or restricted flow areamust be at no cost to Council.
+Alteration to the existing water network to achieve the required level of service must be at no cost to Council.

 Strategic documents and assessments